AhmedMarzokOthman/Listify/README.md

 1. Tap the "+" button at the bottom of the home screen
 2. Enter the task title and description
 3. Select a priority level
-4. Tap "Save" to add the task
+4. Tap "Add Task" to add the task

 ### Completing a task